TechAndCheck/zorki-server/README.md

 # README

-This is a basic server for allowing [zorki](https://www.githbub.com/cguess/zorki) to run standalone on a server somewhere.
+This is a basic server for allowing [zorki](https://www.githbub.com/cguess/zorki) and [forki](https://github.com/oneroyalace/forki) to run standalone on a server somewhere.
-This is usefull specifically because when scraping the IP of hosting servers may be blocked, and this can be hosted on a Raspberry Pi in your house or something.
+This is useful specifically because when scraping the IP of hosting servers may be blocked, and this can be hosted on a Raspberry Pi in your house or something.

 ## Setup:
-1. Make sure you have Rails 3.0.2 installed (may work on older version, haven't checked)
+1. Make sure you have Rails 3.1.0 installed (may work on older version, haven't checked)
 1. Grab this repo
 1. `bundle install` to get all the gems in
 1. `rails db:migrate` to setup the database (this uses SQLite so there's no need for Postgres or MySQL or anything)